 3. Moby Dick – Led Zeppelin

-Learning to play this song can leave you frustrated and pulling your hair out.
-However, what’s a challenge if it doesn’t push you out of your comfort zone.
-Zeppelin’s ‘Moby Dick’ only features the band members in the beginning and near end, whereas, the rest of the song is out and out drummer John Bonham’s god-like performance.
+Learning to play this song can leave you frustrated and make you want to pull your hair out.
+However, what’s a challenge if it doesn’t push you out of your comfort zone?
+Zeppelin’s “Moby Dick” only features the band members at the beginning and near the end, whereas the rest of the song is out and out drummer John Bonham’s god-like performance.

-The energy, the passion that this hard rock track exudes and such brilliant craftsmanship by Bonham including his two and half minutes long hand drumming is one of music’s best shining moments.
+The energy and passion that this hard rock track exudes, coupled with such brilliant craftsmanship by Bonham, including his two-and-a-half-minute long hand drumming, are one of music’s best shining moments.

 4. Ticks and Leeches – Tool

 To put it simply, the drum section of “Ticks and Leeches” by Tool’s star drummer danny carrey is a technical extravaganza and extremely challenging.

 The song is mostly in the 7/4 meter at high speed on 16th notes, making it quite a learning curve for aspiring drummers.
 The drum sections start slow and gradually build up to lightning speed featuring polyrhythms and syncopated patterns between hand and footwork.

 This one requires endurance and skills to harness the polyrhythmic patterns and play with finesse at odd meters.